DELIVERY | MINIMUM ORDER OF AED 50

 Honeysuckle (Lonicera japonica) – Sweet honey flavor.
 Only the flowers are edible.
 NOTE: Berries are highly poisonous – Do not eat them!

 Impatiens (Impatiens wallerana) – The flowers have a sweet flavor.
-They can be used as a garnish in salads or floated in drinks.
+They are also great for drinks, soups, desserts, or salads.

 Lilac (Syringa vulgaris) – The flavor of lilacs varies from plant to plant.
-Very fragramt, slightly bitter.
+Very fragrant, and slightly bitter.
 Has a distinct lemony taste with floral, pungent overtones.
 Great in salads and crystallized with egg whites and sugar.

-Linden (Tilla spp.) – Small flowers, white to yellow was are delightfully fragrant and have a honey-like flavor.
-The flowers have been used in a tea as a medicine in the past.
+Linden (Tilla spp.) – Small flowers, white to yellow are delightfully fragrant and have a honey-like flavour.
 NOTE: Frequent consumption of linden flower tea can cause heart damage.

-Marigold (Tagetes tenuifolia – aka T. signata) – The marigold can be used as a substitute for saffron.
+Marigold (Tagetes tenuifolia – aka T. signata) – The marigold is use as a substitute for saffron.
 Also great in salads as they have a citrus flavor.+

 Nasturtiums Tropaeolum majus) – Comes in varieties ranging from trailing to upright and in brilliant sunset colors with peppery flavors.
-Nasturtiums rank among most common edible flowers.
-Blossoms have a sweet,spicy flavor similar to watercress.
+Nasturtiums rank among the most common edible flowers.
+Blossoms have a sweet, spicy flavor similar to watercress.
 Stuff whole flowers with savory mousse.
-Leaves add peppery tang to salads.
-Pickled seed pods are less expensive substitute for capers.
+Leaves add a peppery tang to salads.
+Pickled seed pods are a less expensive substitute for capers.
 Use entire flowers to garnish platters, salads, cheese tortas, open-faced sandwiches, and savory appetizers.

-Pineapple Guave (Feijoa sellowians) – The flavor is sweet and tropical, somewhat like a freshly picked ripe papaya or exotic melon still warm from the sun.
+Pineapple Guava (Feijoa sellowians) – The flavor is sweet and tropical, somewhat like a freshly picked ripe papaya or exotic melon still warm from the sun.

-Primrose (Primula vulgaris) – Also know as Cowslip.
+Primrose (Primula vulgaris) – Also known as Cowslip.
 This flower is colorful with a sweet, but bland taste.
-Add to salads, pickle the flower buds, cook as a vegetable, or ferment into a wine.
+Add to salads, pickle the flower buds, cook as a vegetable, or ferment into a glass of wine.

-Mint (Mentha spp) – The flavor of the flowers are minty, but with different overtones depending on the variety.
+Mint (Mentha spp) – The flavor of the flowers is minty, but with different overtones depending on the variety.
 Mint flowers and leaves are great in Middle Eastern dishes.

-Oregano (Origanum vulgare) – Milder version of plant’s leaf.
+Oregano (Origanum vulgare) – A milder version of f plant’s leaf.
 Use as you would the herb.

 Rosemary – Milder version of leaf.
-Fresh or dried herb and blossoms enhance flavor of Mediterranean dishes.
-Use with meats, seafoods, sorbets or dressings.
+Fresh or dried herbs and blossoms enhance the flavor of Mediterranean dishes.
+Use with meats, seafood, sorbets, or dressings.
 Lemon Rosemary Chicken

-Sage (Salvia officinalis) – The flowers are violet-blue, pink or white up to 1 3/8 inches long, small, tubelike, clustered together in whorls along the stem tops.
-Flowers have a subtler sage taste than the leaves and can be used in salads and as a garnish.
+Sage (Salvia officinalis) – The flowers are violet-blue, pink, or white up to 1 3/8 inches long, small, tubelike, clustered together in whorls along the stem tops.
+Flowers have a more subtle sage taste than leaves.
 Flowers are a delicious companion to many foods including beans, corn dishes, sauteed or stuffed mushrooms, or pesto sauce.